aaronaftab/pandora/README.md

 # Pandora

 Pandora is a testing framework for evaluating online assessments on their susceptibility to AI-based cheating.
-It's a Node.js script that uses Playwright, Browserbase, and the OpenAI API (GPT-4o for vision and analysis) to automatically navigate and complete Canvas quizzes.
+It's designed as a Node.js script that uses Playwright, Browserbase, and the OpenAI API (GPT-4o for vision and analysis) to automatically navigate and complete Canvas quizzes, but can be modified to work with any online learning system.

 ## Features

-*   Logs into Canvas using provided credentials.
+*   Logs into Canvas/other LMS using provided credentials.
-*   Navigates to a specified quiz URL.
+*   Navigates to specified quiz/assessment.
 *   Dynamically determines the number of questions on the quiz landing page.
 *   For each question:
     *   Takes a screenshot.
     *   Uses OpenAI GPT-4o vision capabilities to analyze the screenshot, determine the question type, text, and available options.
-    *   Attempts to determine the correct answer.
+    *   Determines and submits the correct answer.
-    *   If the LLM cannot determine a correct answer for a multiple-choice question but provides options, it will select the first option as a fallback.
-    *   Selects the answer(s) on the page using hardcoded selectors.
-    *   Navigates to the next question or submits the quiz.
+    *   Selects the answer(s) on the page, navigates to the next question or submits the quiz.
 *   Saves screenshots of each question and post-submission page for debugging and review.
 *   Logs detailed information about its progress and any errors encountered.